-Be aware that if you’re regularly selling cakes or other food produce, the FSA has a range of free information on its web site to ensure you can do this safely and stay on the right side of the law.
+Be aware that if you want to make money selling cakes or other food produce regularly, the FSA has a range of free information on its web site to ensure you can do this safely and stay on the right side of the law.
 There‘s plenty of good hygiene advice too on the NHS Choices web site.

 Step 2: do your Costings

-If you want to make selling cakes and other produce is worth your while, you need to do some basic costings.
+If you want to make money selling cakes and other produce, you need to do some basic costings.

 It doesn’t have to be complicated.
 You’ll need to take into consideration:

 - Cost of the sale location fee (car boot sale/farmers market fee) if there is one